Everything you need

 • Decide what R&D is in your business

-• Define the projects you have carried out
+• Define the projects you have carried out or intend to carry out

-• Separate the costs for R&D
+• Separate the qualifying costs for R&D

-If you have little or no knowledge of the tax system, then this could take you a few weeks to gather as additional time in your business.
+If you have little or no knowledge of the tax system, then this could take you a few weeks to gather and additional time in your business.
 Your accountant may be able to support you with some of the financial data.

 But if you are busy, this may be a stretch to complete.
-The clock is ticking s you can only submit claims from the last 2 tax -years in addition to the current one.

 What happens if my R&D Tax claim gets investigated by HMRC?

-I’ve recently had a grant, Does this now affect my R&D Tax Claim?
+I’ve recently had a grant, does this now affect my R&D Tax Claim?

 If you understand the difference between the two then you can plan ahead and ensure you make the most of these incentives.
-If a grant is seen as state aid under EU regulations, then this stops that part of the business being eligible for R&D tax credits.
-You should know the rules here to avoid any complications and avoid making a claim that isn’t valid.

 Why would I use you instead of my accountant?